Subscriptions

 image.png

-Parents are encouraged to preview age range suggestions for subjects to discern alignment between TTRS content and family values.
+Parents are encouraged to preview the age range suggestions for subjects to ensure the chosen subjects are age-appropriate.

 Visit the TTRS Help Centre for more information on adjusting settings.
-It may also be helpful to download this printable daily checklist to keep track of progress.
+It may also be helpful to download this printable daily checklist to help you keep track of your progress.

 Turning Audio Off

-The default setting is for TTRS to read the words that are being typed.
-The audio track accompanies the letters as they appear on screen reinforcing sound-letter correspondence, which is a crucial skill for sounding out words in reading.
+The default setting is for TTRS to read aloud the words that are being typed.
+The audio track accompanies the letters as they appear on screen, reinforcing sound-letter correspondence, which is a crucial skill for sounding out words in reading.

 image.png